chronoxor/FastBinaryEncoding/README.md

 * C++ has no native support for decimal type.
 Currently decimal type is emulated with a double type.
 FBE does not use [GMPLib](https://gmplib.org) because of heavy dependency in generated source code;
-* JSON protocol is implemented using [RapidJSON](http://rapidjson.org) library.
+* JSON serialization is implemented using [RapidJSON](http://rapidjson.org) library.
   Therefore its headers should be available (header only library);

 ### C#
-* JSON protocol is implemented using [Json.NET](https://www.newtonsoft.com/json) library.
-Therefore its package should be imported using NuGet;
+* JSON serialization is implemented using [Json.NET](https://www.newtonsoft.com/json) library.
+  Therefore it should be imported using NuGet;
 * Fast JSON serialization libraty is also available - [Utf8Json ](https://github.com/neuecc/Utf8Json).
   If you want to try it, you should import is with NuGet and build domain model with 'UTF8JSON' definition;

+### Go
+* JSON serialization is based on [jsoniter](https://github.com/json-iterator/go) package.
+  Therefore it should be imported using 'go get github.com/json-iterator/go'
+* Decimal type is based on [shopspring/decimal](https://github.com/shopspring/decimal) package.
+  Therefore it should be imported using 'go get github.com/shopspring/decimal'
+* UUID type is based on [goolge/uuid](https://github.com/google/uuid) package.
+  Therefore it should be imported using 'go get github.com/google/uuid'

 ### Java
-* JSON protocol is implemented using [Gson](https://github.com/google/gson) library.
-Therefore its package should be imported using Maven;
+* JSON serialization is implemented using [Gson](https://github.com/google/gson) package.
+  Therefore it should be imported using Maven;

 ### JavaScript
 * JavaScript domain model is implemented using [ECMAScript 6](http://es6-features.org)